-The agency head may attend the meetings of the Audit and Risk Committee.
+The CEO may attend the meetings of the Audit and Risk Committee.
 Committee members, if necessary, are able to have in-camera discussions.
-The Chief Audit Executive, external audit representatives and any other agency representatives may attend Committee meetings, except where the Committee members wish to have in-camera discussions.
-The Committee may also request the Director, Finance (DCS) or other employees attend committee meetings or participate for certain agenda items.
+The CAE, external audit representatives and any other agency representatives may attend Committee meetings, except where the Committee members wish to have in-camera discussions.
+The Committee may also request the Director, Finance (Department of Customer Service) or other employees attend committee meetings or participate for certain agenda items.

-The Committee will meet separately with both the internal and external auditors at least once a year.
+The Committee is required to meet with both the internal and external auditors at least once a year.

 8.3 Dispute Resolution

-The CEO/Information Commissioner will appoint a person to provide secretariat support to the Committee.
+The CEO will appoint a person to provide secretariat support to the Committee.
 The Secretariat will ensure the agenda and supporting papers are circulated, after approval from the Chair, at least one (1) week before the meeting, and ensure the minutes of the meetings are prepared and maintained.

-Minutes must be approved by the Chair and circulated within one (1) week of the meeting to each member and committee observers, as appropriate.
+Minutes shall be approved by the Chair (2) weeks of the meeting and circulated within two weeks to each member and committee observer, as appropriate.

 8.5 Maintenance of Records

-The Committee Secretariat shall maintain records of all meeting papers and minutes, of the Committee’s key functional and administrative arrangements (remuneration, reappointment, conflict of interest declarations, etc) of reviews of the Committee and its Charter and any other material relevant to the conduct of the Committee and its meetings.
+The Secretariat shall maintain records of all meeting papers and minutes, the Committee’s key functional and administrative arrangements (remuneration, reappointment, conflict of interest declarations, etc.), reviews of the Committee and its Charter, and any other material relevant to the conduct of the Committee and its meetings.

 8.6 Conflicts of Interest

-Once a year the Committee members will provide written declarations to the CEO/Information Commissioner stating they do not have any conflicts of interest (perceived, actual or potential) that would preclude them from being members of the Committee.
+Once a year the Committee members will provide written declarations to the CEO stating they do not have any conflicts of interest (perceived, actual or potential) that would preclude them from being members of the Committee.